 Data is transmitted in a fully secure electronic environment.
-Exchanges of information between devices, the Centre de traitement de la preuve or CTP (evidence processing centre), and the Bureau des infractions et amendes or BIA (office of offences and fines), which are under the jurisdiction of the ministère de la Justice du Québec, are managed by the government's computer network.
+Exchanges of information between devices, the Centre de traitement de la preuve (evidence processing centre), and the Bureau des infractions et amendes (office of offences and fines), which are under the jurisdiction of the ministère de la Justice du Québec, are managed by the government's computer network.

 In addition, the passengers inside the vehicle are not shown in the photographs, to respect privacy.